Spring in Andalucia often means rainy days – which are not ideal if you’re traveling with kids.

 Best of all are the jellyfish, extraordinary sea creatures which are 95% water – they float through the water, trailing their tentacles: you can see tiny transparent ones and orange ones which look like nuclear mushroom clouds.

-The website has downloadable materials for kids (some with information Spanish, some just for colouring), and you can see plenty of interesting information about the environment – plastic sea pollution and melting polar ice-caps.
+The website has downloadable materials for kids (some with information Spanish, some just for coloring), and you can see plenty of interesting information about the environment – plastic sea pollution and melting polar ice-caps.
+Visiting the aquarium is a great way to save a rainy day in Seville.

 PABELLON DE NAVEGACION – NAVIGATION PAVILION, SEVILLE